rgouicem/deb-base/README.md

  your program.
 That makefile must have at least two targets : clean and install.
 The target install is used by `debuild` (the tool that will create the package) in order to build your program.
 The script `build_deb.sh` will produce an error if it cannot find your makefile.
+Also, you cannot suppose anything about environment variables; this script may edit some of them (like CFLAGS).
+To prevent any inconsistency, do not use `-e` option in make and always redefine the environment variables you are using to proper values.

 If you meet the requirements, you may proceed to the next step.